KineticLensman/Premiere-elements-notes/README.md

 ## Current time ops

-Drag the current-time indicator (shift snaps to markers or edge of closest clip)

 Position the current-time indicator by
+* Directly dragging the current-time indicator (shift-drag snaps to markers or edge of closest clip)
 * Clicking the timeline ruler to position the current-time indicator
 * Typing a time value

 ## Clips